-The 10 refers to the data transfer rate, in this case is 10Mbps.
-The word Base refers to base band, as oppose to broad band.
-T means twisted pair, which is the cable used for that network.
+The 10 refers to the data transfer rate.
+In this case, it is 10Mbps.
+The word Base refers to baseband, as opposed to broadband.

 27) What is a private IP address?

 Private IP addresses are assigned for use on intranets.
 These addresses are used for internal networks and are not routable on external public networks.
-These ensures that no conflicts are present among internal networks while at the same time the same range of private IP addresses are reusable for multiple intranets since they do not "see" each other.
+These ensure that no conflicts are present among internal networks.
+At the same time, the same range of private IP addresses is reusable for multiple intranets since they do not “see” each other.

 28) What is NOS?

-NOS, or Network Operating System, is specialized software whose main task is to provide network connectivity to a computer in order for it to be able to communicate with other computers and connected devices.
+NOS, or Network Operating System, is specialized software.
+The main task of this software is to provide network connectivity to a computer in order to communicate with other computers and connected devices.

 29) What is DoS?

-DoS, or Denial-of-Service attack, is an attempt to prevent users from being able to access the internet or any other network services.
-Such attacks may come in different forms and are done by a group of perpetuators.
+DoS, or Denial-of-Service attack, is an attempt to prevent users from being able to access the Internet or any other network services.
+Such attacks may come in different forms and are done by a group of perpetrators.
 One common method of doing this is to overload the system server so it cannot anymore process legitimate traffic and will be forced to reset.

 31) What is the purpose of cables being shielded and having twisted pairs?

-The main purpose of this is to prevent crosstalk.
-Crosstalks are electromagnetic interferences or noise that can affect data being transmitted across cables.
+The primary purpose of this is to prevent crosstalk.
+Crosstalk’s are electromagnetic interferences or noise that can affect data being transmitted across cables.

 32) What is the advantage of address sharing?

 By using address translation instead of routing, address sharing provides an inherent security benefit.
-That's because host PCs on the Internet can only see the public IP address of the external interface on the computer that provides address translation and not the private IP addresses on the internal network.
+That’s because host PCs on the Internet can only see the public IP address of the external interface on the computer.
+Instead, it provides address translation and not the private IP addresses on the internal network.

 33) What are MAC addresses?

 MAC, or Media Access Control, uniquely identifies a device on the network.
-It is also known as physical address or Ethernet address.
+It is also known as a physical address or an Ethernet address.
 A MAC address is made up of 6-byte parts.

-The TCP/IP Application layer actually has three counterparts on the OSI model: the Session layer, Presentation Layer and Application Layer.
+The TCP/IP Application layer has three counterparts on the OSI model: 1) Session Layer, 2) Presentation Layer, and 3) Application Layer.